hirosystems/docs/docs/platform/faq.md

 ### **Are my projects and contracts isolated?**

 Your projects are deployed as pods in Kubernetes.
 Each pod operates with strict security context and resource limits.
-You are the only one to have access to the secured usage data.
+You are the only one to have access to the data.

 ### **I see an error: 'Unable to retrieve contract ...' in the browser console.
 How do I resolve it?**

 Currently, "clarinet integrate", "requirements" and "deployment plans" aren't supported in Clarinet installed in Hiro Platform.
 These are on the roadmap.

-### **Can I use deployment plans?**

-We are in the process of building the support for deployment plans in the Hiro Platform.